Written by Scott Balson and published by Interactive Presentations Pty Ltd in January 2004:

 I finished reading your book last night.
 I enjoyed it and it is always nice to come across new information about the company.
 I always thought that the minting of the tokens was a shrewd business move but I never realised that they were so widely used in the Transkei.
 I wish I had read your book before printing mine as I would have made more of a fuss of the tokens.
 Thank you for the complimentary review of my book on your website.
 I enjoyed the homework pun!
 Your website makes the company live beyond 1984.
 It would be sad if all that history was forgotten.

-Regards Milner
+Milner Snell

 Trustee, Kokstad Museum